noffeperfekt/bandwidth/README.md

 #Bandwidth 0.0.1
-_Test your bandwidth by downloading an image._
+_Test your bandwidth by downloading an image.
+Bigger image is more accurate._